AdguardTeam/HostlistsRegistry/README.md

 In order to prepare these files run `yarn run locales:prepare`.
 This script will scan filters meta and add filters names, descriptions, and tags meta to the base language files.

-- Prepare: `yarn run locales:prepare`.
-  This script will scan filters meta and add filters names, descriptions, and tags meta to the base language files.

 - Upload base language strings: `yarn run locales:upload`
 - Download translations: `yarn run locales:download`